eWalker-TestLab/Documentation/DetectionLab_ESXi-6.7.md

 7. Edit `DetectionLab/ESXi/ansible/inventory.yml` and replace the IP Addresses with the respective IP Addresses of your corresponding ESXi VMs.
 The file should be similar to the following.

    ![inventory.yml](img/DetectionLab/inventory.yml.jpg)

+   - Change mac addresses in `main.yml` under `ESXi/ansible/roles/<dc/logger/wef/win10>/tasks/` to match the mac address in `DetectionLab/ESXi/main.tf` if you changed earlier.

 8. Take snapshots of all of the VMs.
 Make sure to unlock all the VMs to prevent connection problems.
 Then run the following command.